processing/art-plus-code/_curriculum/04-02-Lessons.md

 In the example above, I’ve made:

-- let y = 60;  a variable called “y” to represent the y coordinate value I want all my circles to be in (so they’re on a straight line!) at 60px from the top
+- **let y = 60;**  a variable called “y” to represent the y-coordinate value I want all my circles to be in (so they’re on a straight line!) at 60px from the top
-- let d = 80; is a variable representing my diameter — how big I want the circles to be.
+- **let d = 80;** is a variable representing my diameter — how big I want the circles to be.
 Because I want all my circles the same size.

-Now, remember, we can name these WHATEVER we’d like: apple, oranges, we can even call is X but use it for the values of Y!
+Now, remember, we can name these whatever we’d like: call it apple, oranges, we can even call it X but use it for the values of Y!

-BUT, it’s really in the best interest for your future self, as well as good coding hygiene for future sharing with other coders, to name your variables, functions or arrays as self-descriptive names.
-You can certainly name however you’d like but making it easier for yourself to debug later is always a good practice.
+BUT, it’s really in the best interest for your future self, as well as good coding hygiene for future sharing with other coders, to name your variables as self-descriptive names.
+You can certainly name them however you’d like but making it easier for yourself to debug later is always a good practice.

 Also, using variables makes it super easy to make changes for later.